laundmo/bevy_screen_diagnostics/README.md

 ## Font

-This crate uses beyvs default font (a stripped version of FiraCode) through the `builtin-font` default feature.
+This crate uses bevy's default font (a stripped version of FiraCode) through the `builtin-font` default feature.
 You can provide your own font while initialising the `ScreenDiagnosticsPlugin` by passing it a asset file path.

 ## compatible bevy versions